Carbon Management Software Market Size and Share

 By Offering: Software Dominance Meets Services Growth

 Software accounted for 75% of 2024 revenue as enterprises sought end-to-end platforms that combine data ingestion, carbon accounting, and predictive analytics in a single interface.
-The carbon management system market size attributed to software is forecast to rise from USD 12.1 billion in 2025 to USD 23.9 billion by 2030.
+The carbon management software market size attributed to software is forecast to rise from USD 12.1 billion in 2025 to USD 23.9 billion by 2030.
 Continuous emissions monitoring and real-time dashboards enable management teams to link abatement actions directly to financial outcomes, reinforcing the software’s strategic importance.

 Services revenue is increasing at a 15.2% CAGR as organisations grapple with Scope 3 data-collection complexity and regulatory mapping.
 Advisory firms embed industry-specific factors and design change-management programmes that accelerate user adoption.
-Over the forecast period, integrated software-plus-services bundles are expected to represent the dominant procurement model within the carbon management system market.
+Over the forecast period, integrated software-plus-services bundles are expected to represent the dominant procurement model within the carbon management software market.

 By Deployment Mode: Cloud Transformation Accelerates

 Cloud solutions captured 68% of 2024 spending, reflecting IT-budget preference for OpEx-based subscriptions and the need for near-infinite scalability to process granular supply-chain data.
-The carbon management system market share for cloud is forecast to reach 74% by 2030, supported by hyperscaler partnerships that provide secure, regionally compliant data-residency options.
+The carbon management software market share for cloud is forecast to reach 74% by 2030, supported by hyperscaler partnerships that provide secure, regionally compliant data-residency options.

 On-premise platforms persist among highly regulated sectors, including defence and utilities, where data-sovereignty rules prevail.
 Hybrid architectures are gaining traction, allowing sensitive data to remain behind the firewall while leveraging cloud analytics for global reporting.
 Vendors are investing heavily in zero-trust architectures to counter rising cyber-risk associated with ESG disclosures.